RockingShip/ccbc/README.md

+---
+layout: redirect
+title: "ccbc - Closed Continuous Bézier Curves (remastered)"
+image: assets/favimage-472x472.jpg
+---

+## Work-In-Progress

+# ccbc

+Closed Continuous Bézier Curves (remastered)

-# Welcome to the Wonderful World of Closed Continuous Bézier Curves (recalculated).
+### Welcome to the Wonderful World of user friendly Bézier Curves.

 This repo is a mess because it is preliminary.
 Collecting and constructing materials, documentation and samples.